naver/nhnopensource.maven.repo/README.md

-This is nGrinder jars on github
+nhnopensource maven repo
 ==============
- We have created nGrinder jars repository on github.

- To use nGrinder released jars you will need to add this line into your project's pom
+ To use this maven repo, you need to add this line into your project's pom

     <repositories>
         <repository>